 Companies do not always appreciate the significant value that is embodied in intellectual property.
 Intellectual property fuels innovation, growth and differentiation in an organisation.
 The loss of intellectual property is one of the hidden or less visible costs of an attack, together with lost contract revenue, potential devaluation of your organisations trade name and damaged or lost customer relationships.
 Intellectual property covers a wide variety of corporate capital, including customer information, business plans, trade secrets, creative work products and proprietary software or hardware (Fancher, 2016).

 The likelihood of intellectual property theft is on the rise, weighing heavily on corporate decision makers.
 Protecting intellectual property involves implementing a cyber-insurance policy, technological defences and employee training.
-Different attack vectors are used to steal an organizations intellectual property, but the biggest and easiest is through phishing (Wharram, 2019).
+Different attack vectors are used to steal an organisations intellectual property, but the biggest and easiest is through phishing (Wharram, 2019).

-Organizations should be vigilant in developing a holistic approach to protecting their intellectual property.
+Organisations should be vigilant in developing a holistic approach to protecting their intellectual property.
 Such a strategy should include employee training designed to create a culture committed to safeguarding company intellectual property and other confidential property (Krauss, 2018).